RaulBM94/BookUp-Manager-Backend/README.md

 # BookUp-Manager

-API for management and administration of your restaurant
+API for management and administration of your restaurant.

 ### User Signup/Login